groupofsun/groupofsun.github.io/_pages/about.md

 ---
 permalink: /
-title: "Literature Repository for Group study "
+title: "Literature Repository for Group Meeting "
 excerpt: "About me"
 author_profile: true
 redirect_from: